philippkahr/docs-content/manage-data/ingest/transform-enrich/general-tips.md

 ## Accessing fields in a script

 Within a script there are the same two possibilities to access fields as above.
 As well as the new `getter`.
-This only works in the painless scripts in an ingest pipeline\!
+This only works in the painless scripts in an ingest pipeline.
 Take the following input:

 ```json
 {